Bluetooth: 5.3 (SBC, AAC)

 In our review, the QuietComfort Ultra Earbuds impressed us with their punchy, musical sound and solid bass response.
 They offer a rich, full-bodied presentation that we found engaging across various genres.
 We also noted their ability to deliver a good sense of openness and spaciousness, with clearly defined edges to drum thwacks and a real sense of dynamism.

-One potential advantage of the Ultra model is its support for aptX Adaptive, which could provide better audio quality when paired with compatible devices.
-The QuietComfort Earbuds (2024) appear to lack support for this codec, which might affect audio quality for some users.
+The Ultra also support aptX Adaptive, which provides better audio quality when paired with compatible devices.
+The QuietComfort Earbuds (2024) lack support for this codec, which affects the audio quality.

-Bose QuietComfort Earbuds (2024) vs QuietComfort Ultra Earbuds: early verdict
+Bose QuietComfort Earbuds (2024) vs QuietComfort Ultra Earbuds: verdict

 MORE: